moulyakumaraswamy-png/Tech_Avengers/README.md

-# 🌍 Air Quality Monitoring System
+# 🌍 Air Quality Assesment for Public health and management using IOT and Machine Learning

 ## 📌 Project Description
 This project monitors air pollution levels using sensors and displays real-time data.